Influenza Immunization Program

 Flu clinics

-Starting October 11, 2022, Influenza vaccines will be available at community pharmacies across British Columbia.
+Starting in November 2025, Influenza vaccines will be available across British Columbia.

-This year, flu vaccines will be booked through the provincial government’s Get Vaccinated system, instead of booking through pharmacies as the public has done in the past.
-If you have already registered with the Get Vaccinated system for the COVID-19 vaccine, you will not need to re-register to receive an invite for the influenza vaccine.
+The vaccines will be booked through the provincial government’s Get Vaccinated system.
+If you have already registered with the provincial Get Vaccinated system, you will not need to re-register to receive an invite for the influenza or COVID vaccine.
 If you have not yet registered, you will need to visit the Get Vaccinated page to register.
-Learn more on Immunize BC.
+Learn more.

 About flu shots